sonidosis/ML-project/README.md

 its predictions on the training data, and an accuracy score.
 Model_Test.ipynb tests the group's model (CNN_overlap.h5) on your data and returns its predictions and an accuracy score The model to be used for testing is CNN_overlap.h5.
 It is uploaded in the Model_Test notebook.
-For a more detailed description, please refer to the following link file:///C:/Users/heras/Downloads/EEL5840_Final_Paper%20(1).pdf